MaBeuLux88/mongodb-4.0-demos/README.md

 ```
 ## Next Steps
 Thanks for taking the time to read my post - I hope you found it useful and interesting.
-As a reminder, all the code is available in this archive[INSERT CORRECT LINK to ARCHIVE.zip HERE] for you to experiment.
+As a reminder, all the code is available [on this Github repository](https://github.com/MaBeuLux88/mongodb-4.0-demos) for you to experiment.

 If you are looking for a very simple way to get started with MongoDB, you can do that in just 5 clicks on our MongoDB Atlas database service in the cloud.